Why you may experience high ping/lag spikes

 Bandwidth usage by other devices

-Windows Firewall is always checking all the packets sent and received on your computer.
-It may be blocking some packets from League of Legends from coming through which is causing the lag spikes on League.
+Windows Firewall is always checking the network packets sent and received on your computer.
+It may be blocking some packets from League of Legends or other games from coming through which is causing the lag spikes on League.

 Another way to add League of Legends as an allowed app is to go to “Windows Firewall” in control panel and on the left select “Allow an app or feature through Windows Firewall” and look for league of legends and tick the box.
 League of Legends should show as “lol.launcher”.

-Automatic updates in the Background
+Automatic software updates in the background

 Ping euw.leagueoflegends.com -t